ericsfeed/react-magic/README.md

 The original post implemented a good demonstration of react router.
 I stripped out all the bits that are unrelated to authentication and I added code that takes advantage of magic.link for authentication.

-Some of the magic examples include styling libraries (bootstrap).
+Some of the magic examples include styling libraries such as Bootstrap.
 This one intentionally uses vanilla html and css.
 The CSS that is there can be removed or modified etc.

 ---